Predicting competitions by combining conditional logistic regression and subjective Bayes: An Academy Awards case study: The SB-PCLR method and comparators

 We incorporate subjective effects into the analysis via a mixture model approach.
 Let

 where $\omega$ is a mixing weight that governs how heavily the historical model effects $\bm{\beta}$ are weighed relative to the subjective effects $\bm{\phi}$, and

-is essentially a $Cth$ strata conditional likelihood function based on subjective effects $\bm{\phi}$.
-Thus, for the prospective $Cth$ strata, we model win probability as a function of both the historical prediction mixture component and the subjective component.
+is essentially a $C$-th stratum conditional likelihood function based on subjective effects $\bm{\phi}$.
+The indicator variable $z_{iq}^{(C)}=1$ if $q=i$ and zero otherwise.
+This indicator's role is to apply the correct film-specific subjective effect to each film relative to baseline.
+Thus, for the prospective $C$-th stratum, we model win probability as a function of both the historical prediction mixture component and the subjective component.
 We envision users of this approach will vary in the extent to which they rely on the historical model versus their own subjective opinion of the competitors.

 Finally, let the complete data vector $\bm{y}^{(full)}=\langle \bm{y},\bm{y}^{(C)} \rangle^T$, and